Facilities available at Lyman Lake State Park.

 Campers: If you have a reservation, proceed to your campsite.
 We will contact you during the day with your tags.
 If you do not have a reservation, chose a site that is not reserved.
-You may either return to the office when it is open or utilize the self-pay option for one (1) night.
-The self-pay station is located at the Visitor Center / Store.
+You may either return to the office when it is open or utilize the self-pay option for one night.
+The self-pay station is located at the Visitor Center/Store.
 Maps and self-pay envelopes are provided at the station.

-Day Use: Utilize the Self-Pay Station.
+Day Use: Use the self-pay station.
 Envelopes and maps are located at the station.
 Price is $7.00 per vehicle.

-A dump station is available with payment of the $15 fee or at no extra fee to registered campers.
+A dump station is available with payment of the $5 fee.

 Lyman Lake Park Rules